Do You Want To Lose Fat?

 In my experience, people usually benefit the most from doing more of the one they don’t like.

-People that argue cardio is bad (or vice versa) are just… making excuses.
+People that argue cardio is terrible (or vice versa) are just… making excuses.

 On the flip side, people that embrace strength AND conditioning usually have healthy body fat percentages.